devil8ball/sysadmin/README.md

 # sysadmin
-All in one hand mande sysadmin tools and script
+All in one hand made sysadmin tools and script